MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Object_Creation.md

 ```

 Objects created using the **new()** method may not have the same properties as
-objects of the same time that are created by PowerShell cmdlets.
+objects of the same type that are created by PowerShell cmdlets.
 PowerShell
-cmdlets, ,providers, and Extended Type System can add extra properties to the
+cmdlets, providers, and Extended Type System can add extra properties to the
 instance.

-For example, the FileSystem provider in PowerShell add six **NoteProperty**
+For example, the FileSystem provider in PowerShell adds six **NoteProperty**
 values to the **DirectoryInfo** object returned by `Get-Item`.

 ```powershell